 A place where you can feel kind of cool as you eat kind of healthy.
 The cozy, below-ground space is a nice place to hide out after a rough Monday, and the menu is made up of satisfying food - salads, proteins, and grains all done nicely.

-A brand new, still under the radar Japanese spot, Ise serves some awesome soba, and the soba salad here is about as healthy as you're going to get while still eating a plate of noodles.
-There's also an excellent selection of sashimi and other light appetizers.
-Bonus points for extremely zen vibes.
+A still under the radar Japanese spot, Ise serves some awesome soba, and the soba salad here is about as healthy as you’re going to get while still eating a plate of noodles.
+There’s also an excellent selection of sashimi and other light appetizers.
+Bonus points for an extremely zen environment.

-Been trying to eat healthy-ish lately?
-Then your restaurant orders have probably involved some combination of roasted chicken, roasted vegetables - maybe even getting wild with a pan-seared fish once and a while.
-If you're tired of that routine, mix it up at Timna, a modern Mediterranean spot in the East Village where you can eat things like raw fish on quinoa and octopus with eggplant puree.
+If you’ve been trying to eat healthier lately, your restaurant orders have probably involved some combination of roasted chicken, roasted vegetables - maybe even getting wild with a pan-seared fish once and a while.
+If you’re tired of that routine, mix it up at Timna, a modern Mediterranean spot in the East Village where you can eat things like raw fish on quinoa and octopus with eggplant puree.

-Seamore's is entirely built around the idea of a kind of healthy dinner.
-The starring item here is the Reel Deal, which gets you a piece of fish (sustainably caught!), plus three daily market sides (which are usually sort of healthy).
-The salads are great too, and we might roll our eyes at the fact that they serve vegan frozen yogurt for dessert, if it weren't so good.
+Seamore’s is entirely built around the idea of a kind of healthy dinner.
+The starring item here is the Reel Deal, which gets you a piece of fish plus three daily market sides.
+The salads are great too, and we might roll our eyes at the fact that they serve vegan frozen yogurt for dessert, if it weren’t so good.

 A proper restaurant in Tribeca from the people who brought you the acai bowl extravaganza that is Two Hands Cafe in Nolita.
 Bunch here is typically a highly crowded scene, but dinner is significantly calmer.
 There’s grilled salmon and braised chicken, plus some more fun appetizers like little shrimp sliders.